ADHD in Children: Symptoms, Evaluations & Treatments

 To have ADHD Combined Type, an individual must meet the guidelines of both ADHD Primarily Inattentive and ADHD Primarily Hyperactive-Impulsive – that is, they must exhibit six of the nine symptoms listed for each sub-type.

-No ADHD test alone can diagnose ADHD.
-ADHD is a nuanced condition with three distinct sub-types (as detailed above), symptoms that appear along a spectrum of severity, and overlapping comorbid conditions that often complicate diagnosis and treatment.
+No ADHD test alone can diagnose symptoms of ADHD.
+ADHD is a nuanced condition with three distinct sub-types (as detailed above), symptoms that appear along a spectrum of severity, and overlapping comorbid conditions (learning disabilities, oppositional defiant disorder, etc.) that often complicate diagnosis and treatment.

 An evaluation for ADHD may start with a routine visit to the pediatrician, but chances are it won’t end it there.
 As a rule, most general practitioners are not trained in the idiosyncrasies of ADHD and its overlapping conditions, or not equipped to perform the in-depth evaluation needed.

 Any ADHD evaluation worth its weight will begin by critically analyzing many aspects of the patient’s daily life, such as learning, memory, cognitive functioning, executive functioning, reasoning, social functioning, verbal and non-verbal communication.
-For children, the testing should include an intelligence test (IQ), and may also gauge math, reading, and writing skills.
+In cases where learning disabilities are suspected, the evaluation might include an intelligence test (IQ), and gauge math, reading, and writing skills.
+Full neuropsychological testing is not required, however, to diagnose ADHD.
+Educational testing normally occurs several months after any diagnosed ADHD has been successfully treated7.

-This information is gathered through a clinical interview, plus a thorough review of the child’s and the family’s medical history, various parent and/or teacher rating scales, and neuropsychological testing.
+This information is gathered through a clinical interview, plus a thorough review of the child’s and the family’s medical history, various parent and/or teacher rating scales.
 An in-depth evaluation offers greater insight into strengths and weaknesses, and helps identify comorbid conditions, such as learning disabilities, depression, anxiety disorder, or autism spectrum disorder.

 When performed thoroughly and effectively, a formal assessment should offer therapy, treatment, and educational strategies to address the specific needs it reveals or confirms.